dieghernan/dieghernan.github.io/collections/_posts/2022-05-25-tidyterra.md

 ## Wait, `volcano` is flipped?

 Let's check it out.
 Thanks to the package `maptiles` we can have a glimpse of the location of Maungawhau using map tiles (as Google Maps uses).
-We would use **tidyterra** for displaying the map tile:
+We will use **tidyterra** for displaying the map tile:

 ```r